Pagodas that Trying to Reach the Sky — Origin, History, Facts, and Famous Examples of Chinese Pagoda

 Xizi Pagoda in Hunan, Photo by Zhu Li.

 Based on architectural structures, pagodas in ancient China can be classified into seven common styles.

 It looks like a single-story pavilion with a Stupa-style top, which can be shaped as a square, hexagon, octagon, or round.

 Pavilion Pagodas could be built for religious purposes or as graves, therefore, inside of they would have Buddha or the deceased's statues enshrined inside.

 Four Gates Stone Pagoda in Shandong, The Oldest Extant Pavilion Pagoda or Tingge Shi Ta, Picture from Rolf Müller.

 High-rise Pagoda or Louge Shi Ta

 This is the most historical and common style of Chinese pagodas, which evolved out of traditional Chinese buildings.

-These pagodas' roofs have exquisite flying eaves and brilliant Dougong structures, with enough inner spaces to enshrine statues and place valuable treasures.
+Their roofs have exquisite flying eaves and brilliant Dougong structures, with enough inner spaces for enshrining sacred relics and place valuable treasures.

 High-rise Pagodas are generally climbable, some also have outer corridors on each story for people to gaze afar.